brimdata/zed/zng/docs/spec.md

 floating point, strings, byte arrays, etc. as well as container types like records, arrays, and sets arranged from the primitive types.

-For example, a ZNG stream representing the single string "hello world" looks like this:
+For example, a TZNG stream representing the single string "hello world" might look like this:
 ```
+#35:string
-9:hello, world
+35:hello, world
 ```
-Here, the type ID is the integer "9" representing the string type (defined in [Typedefs](#typedefs)) and the data value "hello, world" is an instance of the string type.
+Here, the first line binds a tag `35` to the ZNG `string` data type and the second line references that tag to specify a value of the `string` type.

 ZNG gets more interesting when different data types are interleaved in the stream.
-For example,
+For example, consider this TZNG stream:
 ```
+#35:string
-9:hello, world
+35:hello, world
-4:42
+#36:int64
+36:42
-9:there's a fly in my soup!
+35:there's a fly in my soup!
-9:no, there isn't.
+35:no, there isn't.
-4:3
+36:3
 ```
-where type ID 4 represents an integer.
-This encoding represents the sequence of
+Here the tag `36` now binds to one of ZNG's integer types.
+This encoding represents the sequence of values that could be expressed in JSON as
-values:
 ```
 "hello, world"
 42